Samsung OLED S90D Series (2024) vs LG OLED evo G4 Series (Gallery Edition, 2024)

 Which one is better?

-The LG OLED evo G4 Series (Gallery Edition, 2024) is the better buy for most people - its 1,500 nits peak brightness crushes the Samsung OLED S90D Series (2024) at 1,200 nits.
-That said, grab the Samsung if you want perfect black levels and class-leading color volume with its QD-OLED technology.
+The LG OLED evo G4 Series (Gallery Edition, 2024) is the better buy for most people - its peak brightness of 1,500 nits crushes the Samsung OLED S90D Series (2024) at 1,200 nits.
+That said, grab the Samsung if you prefer its perfect blacks and are okay with slightly lower brightness.

 Who should buy each?